 UNOVIS was founded in Vitebsk’s People’s Art School of Malevich and his students on 14 February 2020, it went on to become one of the most influential art groups of the 20the century.
 This panel was assembled by Tszwai So on the occasion of the centenary of the art group, to discuss this significant intangible world cultural heritage of Belarus, one that every Belarusian should know about, and be proud of.

 Where: University of Westminster, School of Architecture & Cities 35 Marylebone Road London NW1 5LS

-About the speaker Siarhej Chareuski is a well-known Belarusian art historian, artist and author who has published extensively on the history of Belarus’ art and architecture, art theory, cultural studies and Chinese studies.
+Siarhej Chareuski is a well-known Belarusian art historian, artist and author who has published extensively on the history of Belarus’ art and architecture, art theory, cultural studies and Chinese studies.
 His publications include the monographs One Hundred Artefacts of the 20th century: Essays on the History of Belarus’ Art and Architecture and History of Belarus’ Art and Architecture.
 Belarusian independent media describes him as а ‘Librarian or Curator of names, stories, ideas and artefacts that together make up Belarus’ cultural identity’.
 Mr Chareuski teaches Art History and Cultural Studies at the European Humanities University, Vilnius.

 The event will conclude with a tour of the treasures of the Library’s art collection by Fr Serge Stasievich.

 On Saturday, the Francis Skaryna Belarusian Library and the Anglo-Belarusian Society invites everyone to the Mother Language Day celebration, with poetry readings and the special guest appearance of a prominent Belarusian poet, scriptwriter and presenter Valiaryna Kustava.